 Many Heads, One Monster

-OCD has changed costumes more times than I can count in my experience: Scrupulosity OCD, Relationship OCD, Homosexual OCD, and Somatic OCD.
+OCD has changed costumes more times than I can count in my experience: Scrupulosity OCD, Relationship OCD, Sexual Orientation OCD, and Somatic OCD.
 Often when OCD shape shifts, I simply can’t recognise it and believe that this time around, it’s not the disorder I know.
 I believe this is where prefacing OCD with myriad letters becomes problematic: you can get lost in a forum of OCD sub-culture and believe you are treating HOCD as opposed to OCD more widely, but the goalposts shift and you fail to recognise new forms of OCD, chameleon-like, appearing.

 An example: I often find that when I am particularly stressed about incestuous thoughts, I get tunnel vision and am focused on figuring out in my head whether this is OCD or evidence of sexual sin.
 When this process starts, it’s easy to remove this new obsession from your wider obsessional history, making it harder to identify it in the context of your disorder.
 If you suspect it might be OCD, I’d hedge a bet it is.